Using Stacks

 Stacks in the Web Interface

-Stack definitions are visible on the Stacks page in the web interface.
-The page shows all available definitions with their scope, status, space count, and zone restrictions.
-You can view definition details including components, dependencies, and port forwards.
+Stack templates are visible on the Stack Templates page in the web interface.
+The page shows all available templates with their scope, status, space count, and zone restrictions.
+You can view template details including components, dependencies, and port forwards.

-Stack definitions are managed exclusively through the CLI — the web interface is for viewing only.
+Stack templates are managed exclusively through the CLI — the web interface is for viewing only.

 Stacks from Scripts